KateG20/app-creator/README.md

 - client projects with API requests (currently: only mobile app for Android)
 - files for your apps and databases quick containerization (currently: only with Docker)

+**Notice.** While server and client projects will be created and filled and be ready for use, the resulting sql-commands, as well as the commands for running containers, will not be called.
+You will just get .bat-files with scripts which you can edit and run whenever you want.
+This is because it's *highly likely* that you will need to edit or concrete something in the generated data before running containers or creating databases.

 ## Usage

 ```